Hi, I’m Lexi.

 My Approach

 My therapeutic style is non-judgmental, supportive, and practical.
 I’m a psychodynamic therapist, which means that I like to work with the unconscious thoughts and motivations that are influencing our feelings and behaviors.
 I often describe this as working with the root of the tree of the mind, rather than pruning the branches.
 I am also trained in Emotionally Focused Therapy (EFT), which is an evidenced-based practice that helps couples uncover and transform negative cycles that keep them disconnected.
+As a former yoga teacher who is trained in Somatic Experiencing, I also work often with the mind-body connection in sessions.

-My approach is informed by Carl Jung, Sue Johnson, the Gottmans, John Bowlby and Mary Ainsworth’s work on Attachment Styles, and Melanie Klein’s theory of Object Relations.
+My approach is informed by Carl Jung, Sue Johnson, Peter Levine, the Gottmans, John Bowlby and Mary Ainsworth’s work on Attachment Styles, and Melanie Klein’s theory of Object Relations.
 I am LGBT-affirmative, sex positive, and support all relationship structures.
 I identify as an ally of the LGBTQIA+ and BIPOC communities.

 Am I the right therapist for you?